Code-Institute-Submissions/MS1-WakeToWonderBand-Site/README.md

 # **Features**

-My website has 5 different sections to navigate through on a sticky Nav bar which collapses when view on a tablet or mobile all images are responsive.
+My website has 5 different sections to navigate through on a sticky Nav bar which collapses when viewed on a tablet or mobile all images are responsive.
 I have gone for a single page scrollable website which i think works better for a band all sections are linked and are functional

 - Home - This section has 3 large pics of the Band on a carousel which moves automatically or it can be selected by the user to move to the next page.
 - About - This section gives a brief overview of the Band and some of their tours etc. I wanted to keep it brief in order not to loose the readers interested